 If a partner’s security is compromised, you can shut off their access to your Drive files with a single click.

-Enforce cleanup policies based on OUs or groups, as well as the frequency for how often end-users need to review their shared files.
+Enforce cleanup policies based on OUs or groups and set the frequency for how often end users need to review their shared files.

 Discover which Drive files have been shared the most and who's responsible for them.